tiddlyhost/siteleteer-tiddlyhost/README.md

 The code in the HTML file is not minified and has some basic comments to help navigate it so you can hack it to your exact needs.

 [Visit the site](https://alamantus.codeberg.page/siteleteer) to see **siteleteer** in action and for all details and limitations!

+---

+If you want to support the developer monetarily, you can send one-time donations via <https://buymeacoffee.com/robbieantenesse> or <https://ko-fi.com/robbieantenesse>, or you can use <https://liberapay.com/robbieantenesse> to set up recurring donations.
+This is absolutely not required, but it's greatly appreciated!